Mission patch: In the United States

 Early crewed NASA missions lacked patches; instead, the astronauts gave their spacecraft names.
 (Alan Shepard's capsule for Mercury 3 was named Freedom 7, for instance.)
 When Gus Grissom proposed to name his Gemini 3 capsule Molly Brown—a reference to The Unsinkable Molly Brown, referring in turn to Grissom's Mercury 4 capsule which sank in the ocean shortly after splashdown – NASA officials were nonplussed and they abolished the practice of naming capsules.

 This prompted astronaut Gordon Cooper to propose and develop a mission patch for his and Pete Conrad's 1965 Gemini 5 flight: an embroidered cloth patch sporting the names of the two crew members, a covered wagon, and the slogan "8 Days or Bust" which referred to the expected mission duration.
 NASA administrator James E. Webb approved the design, but insisted on the removal of the slogan from the official version of the patch.
 The so-called Cooper patch was worn on the right breast of the astronauts' uniforms below their nameplates and opposite the NASA emblems worn on the left.

 Since Gemini 5, patches have been created for all NASA crewed missions and many uncrewed expeditions.
 Patches are now created by professional graphic designers, but the design is still directed by each astronaut crew.
-Enthusiasts have since created patches for crewed NASA missions which preceded Gemini 5; many purists object to these designs on the grounds that these souvenir patches were not created or worn by the astronauts.
+They are designed and manufactured by A-B Emblem in North Carolina.

 Since Gemini 5, every NASA crewed space mission had its own patch; 8 designs for Gemini, 12 for Apollo, 3 for Skylab, 1 for the Apollo-Soyuz Test Project (ASTP), 135 for the Space Shuttle program, and 1 for SpaceX (NASA Commercial Crew Program).